NSABP Members' Area

 2. NSABP Tissue Bank

-*note: NCI Cooperative Breast Tissue Registry Database (investigators are recommended to visit this site before requesting tissue from NSABP Tissue Bank)
+*Note: NCI Cooperative Breast Tissue Registry Database (It is recommended that investigators visit this site before requesting tissue from NSABP Tissue Bank)

 Logistics of Tissue Procurement

 Currently tissue blocks are mandatory submission items for most of the NSABP trials.
 The tissue specimens are initially sent in to NSABP Biostatistics Center at University of Pittsburgh labeled with the NSABP Study Number - patient identifier used for tracking the enrolled patients in the NSABP trials.
-At the Biostatistical Center they are logged into the computer datafile.
+At the Biostatistical Center they are logged into the computer data file.
 In order to conduct quality control for the materials received, copies of the pathology report and a data form (form D-1) are also collected.
 The database maintained at the Biostatistical Center does keep patient names for clinical data collection purposes.
-However none of the personnel from the Pathology Section has access to any of the data files or computers at the Biostatistical Center.
-Materials are then batched and shipped to the Tissue Bank Laboratory together with copy of pathology reports and forms with patient name erased.
-Upon receipt of materials a new serial number is assigned and a computer file that does not contain patient identity is generated.
+However, none of the personnel from the Division of Pathology has access to any of the clinical data files or computers at the Biostatistical Center.
+Materials without patient identifying information or clinical data are then batched and shipped to the Tissue Bank laboratory.
+Upon receipt of materials a new serial number is assigned and an electronic tracking file that does not contain patient identifying information is generated.
 The only link to patient identity is NSABP Study number which is kept for the purpose of linking clinical follow up data at the end of the study.
-This is also necessary to identify correct material to send back to the institutions when they request the return of the materials for the purpose of patient care.
+This is also necessary to identify the correct materials to send back to institutions when they request the return of the materials for the purpose of patient care.

 Nature of the Materials in the NSABP Tissue Bank